All Death Messages

 Overview

-For each category, separate kill
+For each category, separate kill and death gamerules are generated.

 Message Triggers